thomasloven/hass-plejd/README.md

 - DAL-01 is not supported, because I don't have access to one.

-- OUT-01 is not supported, because it is unreleased, and I don't have access to one.
+- OUT-01 and WMS-01 are not supported, because they are unreleased, and I don't have access to any.

-**If you have a DAL-01 or OUT-01 device, please get in touch to help me get them supported.**
+**If you have a DAL-01, OUT-01 or WMS-01 device, please get in touch to help me get them supported.**

 ## Other integrations